John Whitby Allen: World War II

 Before World War II, Allen and his brother Andrew visited an uncle living near Oakland who had a model railroad.
 He became interested in working on it.

 When the U.S. entered the war, Andrew joined the military and John offered his services as a photo analyst.

 Allen came to Monterey, California, to visit his brother, and decided to stay.
 He opened a new photography shop on the main street with partner Weston Booth, and did a brisk business photographing servicemen.

-In 1946, John sold his business, invested the money and retired.
+In 1946, John sold his business, invested the money, and retired.

+Model railroading

-He said that he got into model railroading just before the end of the war.
+Allen said that he got into model railroading just before the end of the war.
 Due to a limited supply of hobby materials, he began building things from scratch.
 He spent a lot of time studying and observing railroads in operation, and how prototype equipment was built.
 Allen built models, then meticulously arranged and photographed them.

-In July 1946, he published the first of many photographs to appear in Model Railroader magazine.
+In July 1946, he published the first of many articles and photographs to appear in Model Railroader magazine: "How to make realistic model photos."
+Another photo was used for the cover of the December 1947 issue of Railroad Model Craftsman.

+Over the next three decades, Allen produced many articles and photographs for prominent hobby magazines.
+His last feature article for a major model railroad magazine likely appeared in the March and April 1971 issues of Railroad Model Craftsman.

+Allen also devised or inspired trends and ideas in the hobby.
+In 1948, his two-stall enginehouse took first award in the national model-railroading contest in the structures category.
+Wrote Westcott: "It aroused comment because John had modeled pigeons and their evidences along the ridge of the roof.
+Pigeons and other animate detail, once considered un-acceptable in this hobby, were given another look; and many a modeler began to humanize his railroad.
+While 'weathering' was not entirely new, the work of Allen and a few others in this period showed how effective it could be in adding atmosphere to otherwise very stiff-looking modelwork.
+This also created a trend."

+Allen also devised "Timesaver", a well-known model railroad switching puzzle.

 Gorre & Daphetid

+Allen's model railroad, the HO scale Gorre & Daphetid, has been called "the world's most famous model railroad."
+Allen built three versions, each larger than the last.

 Early version

-He moved into a house in 1946 and began construction of the first version of the Gorre & Daphetid (G&D) model railroad in HO scale.
+He moved into a house in 1946 and began construction of the first version of the Gorre & Daphetid.
 (The name is a play on words; pronounced "Gory and Defeated.")
 In 1953 he needed more space, and decided to move.
 He offered a railroad for sale, with free house.
 When no one was interested in buying the house with the railroad, he dismantled it.
 The original 3.5 ft by 6.5 ft G&D was saved and incorporated into the final version, while other parts were given to friends.